CayleyCausey/neo4jPython/README.md

 #### Adding an employee

 To add an employee to the database, use the method neo4j_API.add_employee().
-This function takes an employee name as a string and their employee number as an integer.
+This method takes an employee name as a string and their employee number as an integer.

 ```python
 connection.add_employee('Gina',2)